-Formatting the Appearance of the Video
+Formatting the appearance of a video

 - Select the video.

 - Start playing the video.
-When you see the frame that you want to use, click the Play/Pause button to pause it.
+When you see the frame you want to use, click the Play/Pause button to pause it.

 - From the Format tab, click the Poster Frame command.
 A drop-down menu will appear.